iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nm.covid19.exposurenotifications___minted160003/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nm.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Didn't notify me of anything and nagged at me to turn on my Bluetooth.
+It doesn't do anything.<br> :date: __2021-04-26 23:08:36__

+> What is the point in having this installed if it only works not even a fraction of the time??
+Half the time I get an error notification about being "unable to check for exposures at this time" and thats with my bluetooth on 24/7 or get timestamps when I'm not around anyone.<br> :date: __2021-04-21 00:17:47__

 > Using for 1 week how would I know if it's working?
 It's creepy.
 I don't like it.
 I don't want to be forced to use these things or get vaccinated.
 When did America turn into a prison camp?<br> :date: __2021-04-02 05:06:30__

 > The app does not work like it should work.
 For starters, the installation!<br> :date: __2021-03-30 22:48:33__